 Our work, centered on the Clean Water Act, involves many steps:

-Workgroups are our primary tool for fostering collaboration; Water Quality staff meet regularly with representatives from the New England states, New York State, EPA, and other involved organizations.
+Workgroups are our primary tool for fostering collaboration, we engage and convene water quality professionals and other stakeholders across the Northeast to collaborate on clean water and environmental science challenges across shared regions, ecosystems, and areas of expertise.
+Water Quality staff meet regularly with representatives from the Northeast states, EPA, and other involved organizations.
 Workgroup members exchange information and ideas on current Clean Water Act-related initiatives and technical projects.
 We have workgroups devoted to the following issues:

-Programs that focus on a specific watershed, region, or state are in integral part of our work.
-Staff members in the Water Quality Division support the Interstate Environmental Commission District, Long Island Nitrogen Action Plan, Long Island Sound Study, Narragansett Bay Estuary Program, Peconic Estuary Program, and Rhode Island Department of Environmental Management – Office of Water Resources.
+Programs that focus on a specific watershed, region, or state are an integral part of our work.
+Staff members in the Water Quality Division support the Long Island Nitrogen Action Plan, Long Island Sound Study, and Rhode Island Department of Environmental Management – Office of Water Resources.
 Our staff members in these programs work every day to support programs to evaluate, monitor, protect, and preserve the region’s water quality.

+We actively represent the interests of member states at meetings with federal and state officials and in regional and national water and wastewater associations.
 Making sure that decision makers in Washington hear the voice of the Northeast is another task that NEIWPCC takes very seriously.
 By working closely with partners in our member states, the Water Quality Division staff develops comment letters and position statements that represent the states’ viewpoints on national policy and legislation.
-Because of our strong history of representing our states’ interests, the NEIWPCC staff is also a resource for those with questions about the states’ environmental policies and positions.
+Because of our strong history of representing our states’ interests, NEIWPCC staff are also a resource for those with questions about the states’ environmental policies and positions.

 The program also coordinates, designs, and conducts water quality monitoring and management studies.
 We create technical guides and educational publications that are either specific to one of the 26 interstate basins in our jurisdiction or are focused on a particular subject area.
-Whatever the project or location, our role is clear — to help our member states work together to solve water quality problems.
+Whatever the project or location, our role is clear — to advance clean water in the Northeast through collaboration with, and service to, our member states.
+Our vision is clean and sustainable water throughout the Northeast.

-For more information, contact Richard Friesner, NEIWPCC’s director of water quality programs at firstname.lastname@example.org.
+For more information, contact Richard Friesner, Ph.D., NEIWPCC’s director of water quality programs at firstname.lastname@example.org.